arzyabl/portfolio-arzy/docs/assignments/divergent_design.md

 ## VSD Analysis
-1. **Indirect Stakeholders**: Sisters Halaqa will indirectly affect in-person circle organizers and teachers by dragging some of the students away to online.
+1. **Indirect Stakeholders**: Sisters Halaqa will indirectly affect in-person circle organizers and teachers by dragging some of their students away to online.
 However, the app is not meant to replace the in person lessons.
-Because of the app’s focus on text content and voice calls, in-person circles still have an advantage in irreplaceable face-to-face connections.
+Because of the app’s focus on verbal content and camera-less calls, in-person circles still have an advantage in face-to-face connections.
 Rather, the app caters towards women who do not have a community they identify with or access to such education resources.
 Still, many women who are attending such in person gatherings will most likely want to enhance rather than replace them.
 2. **Direct Stakeholders**: Furthermore, the in-person teachers might even turn into direct stakeholders by using the app for its other services (group chats, scheduling, reminders, tests, etc), while holding all live circles in person.
 Therefore, as a designer, I will need to make sure the app makes sense for that use as well.
 For example, being able to make private access or make it public only for local users (I like this idea better as it can increase exposure of the in person gatherings to those who happen to live nearby).
 3. **Non-target Use**: I can think of many ways Sisters Halaqa can be used in unintended ways.
 One is using private for paid services which is not ideal for the app’s mission.
 However, now that I think about it, some teachers might ask for a symbolic fee that allows them financial independence when they can’t work outside home.
 As long as there is transparency for users who apply for a circle, that is okay.
 Payment is not something I will integrate, so Terms of Use must outline that the legal responsibility for declaring income etc is on the app users.
 To avoid fraud, there will be warning to users as well before joining such circles.
 4. **Time – Sustained Friendships**: As a result of being in the same circle,some members might want to become friends, but they don’t have to.
 In a way, this is similar to how colleges work, where students come with the main purpose of learning and usually end up making friends, but not all do.
 Sisters Halaqa is not meant to nurture 1-on-1 friendships but rather create space for Muslim women to learn and socialize.
 Taking inspiration from colleges, although there won’t be any friends-specific features, the existing features don’t prevent friendships and even channel them to contribute to a larger community.
 For example, two or more members can create a separate chat to communicate with each other.
 Or, if two friends who knew each other outside Sisters Halaqa, they can join same circles.
 This said, a friendship born in Sisters Halaqa can move on to outside the app as college friends continue the relationship after graduation.